dafny-lang/dafny/docs/DafnyRef/Refinement.md

 ## 22.3.
 Sub-module declarations

 With respect to refinement, a nested module behaves just like a top-level module.
 It may be declared abstract and it may be declared to `refine` some refinement parent.
-If the nested module is not refining anything, then it is copied into the refinement result like any other declaration.
+If the nested module is not refining anything and not being refined, then it is copied into the refinement result like any other declaration.

 Here is some example code:
 ```